 Exposure: 0.6 s @ f9.0, ISO 400

 If you are using a DSLR camera then you can use your telephoto lens, if you have one in your kit.
 If you don’t have one, use the largest possible focal length available in your lens system.
-Increasing the focal length effectively reduces the depth of field as a result of which we can get good out of focus background in our picture.
-Here, the fact is that for longer focal lengths, subject takes up majority of the space in the frame.
+Increasing the focal length effectively reduces the depth of field as a result of which we can get a good out-of-focus background in our picture.
+Here, the fact is that for longer focal lengths, the subject takes up the majority of the space in the frame.

 5. Macro mode or Maximum zoom for Compact camera

 If you are having a compact point and shoot camera then you won’t have the luxury of adjusting the aperture values and selecting the focal length.
 Here, you can go for the maximum optical zoom possible in your camera.
 You can select the macro mode in your camera.